Adobe FrameMaker: Deleting Empty Pages

 Another reason that empty pages stick around is if the master pages are using overrides.
 View the master pages via View > Master Pages and switch back the Body Pages (View > Body Pages).
 Select Remove Overrides.

 Save your work and the empty page should be gone.
 But… if not, read on…

 Yet another reason a page won’t go away is if the page contains the start of a new flow (i.e., Flow B) or a disconnected page.
-Choose Special > Delete Pages and remove the page manually.
+Choose Format > Document > Delete Pages (Prior to FrameMaker 2017, this command was Special > Delete Pages) and remove the page manually.

 If the page disappears, but returns after you update your book, it’s likely the book pagination is set to add blank pages to force a new chapter to begin on a specific page side.
 In the book window, you can choose Format > Page Layout > Pagination and you’ll find the same options you saw for single documents.
 Book commands override the document commands, so I just ignore document pagination and always set it at the book level.